-There are still some issues in the treatment of mCRC needed to be clarified, such as the best treatment modality, which regimens to administer in different patients and situations, when to start and when to finish treatment if a response is seen.
-According to Foubert et al., patients with mCRC can be candidates for multiple lines of therapy.
-The decision should be based on characteristics of the patient and cancer including tumor biology, and depends also on previously used therapies.
+There are still some issues in the treatment of mCRC that need to be clarified, such as the best treatment modality, which regimens to administer in different patients and situations, when to start and when to finish treatment if a response is seen.
+According to Foubert et al. [15], patients with mCRC can be candidates for multiple lines of therapy.
+The decision should be based on characteristics of the patient and cancer including tumor biology, and it also depends on previously used therapies.
 In patients with unresectable mCRCs, multiple lines of therapy should be assessed.
-The never-used agent should be considered if the patient has not already been treated with all major CT agents, also a drug previously used with a good response could be reintroduced.
+The never-used agent should be considered if the patient has not already been treated with all major CTx agents; also, a drug previously used with a good response could be reintroduced.
 Various options can be discussed, patients should be considered for inclusion in clinical trials [15].

-The T. H. van Dijk et al. study which included 50 adult patients with primary metastasized RC has shown that radical surgical treatment of all tumor sites conducted after short-course RT, and Bevacizumab plus CAPOX combination therapy, may potentially enable the treatment of metastatic disease and good control of the primary RC [16].
+A study by van Dijk et al. [16], which included 50 adult patients with primary metastasized RC, has shown that radical surgical treatment of all tumor sites conducted after short-course RT and bevacizumab plus CAPOX combination therapy may potentially enable the treatment of metastatic disease and good control of the primary RC.

 For patients with metastatic RC and resectable primary tumor, as well as lung or liver metastases, the resection of both tumor sites is recommended [17].
 Surgical treatment for liver and pulmonary metastases in selected mCRC patients may improve survival and prognosis.
-The 5-year survival for mCRC patients with liver metastases who underwent surgical treatment reaches up to 58%, whereas the survival rate for mCRC patients with liver metastasis without surgical treatment ranges from 20-24 months [18, 19].
-Pulmonary resection for metastases from CRC may improve survival in selected patients, thus the outcome may vary of the timing of surgical treatment [20].
-Yamada K. et al., showed that follow-up for 9 months from the date of pulmonary metastasy diagnosis to metastasectomy is associated with improved prognosis [21].
+The five-year survival for mCRC patients with liver metastases who underwent surgical treatment reaches 58%, whereas the survival rate for mCRC patients with liver metastasis without surgical treatment ranges 20-24 months [18, 19].
+Pulmonary resection for metastases from CRC may improve survival in selected patients.
+Thus, the outcome may vary due to the timing of surgical treatment [20].
+Yamada et al. [21] showed that a follow-up of nine months from the date of pulmonary metastasis diagnosis to metastasectomy is associated with improved prognosis [21].